Donald Trump and fascism: Invocations before the January 6, 2021 Capitol attack

-After Trump called for a Muslim travel ban in late 2015, he was described as a fascist by some Democratic and Republican figures, including Conservative activists Max Boot, Robert Kagan, Bret Stephens, John Noonan, former Virginia governor Jim Gilmore, and Libertarian politician Gary Johnson.
-Republican former governor Christine Todd Whitman referred to Trump's 2015 calls for the travel ban as "the kind of rhetoric that allowed Hitler to move forward".
-Conservative commentator Glenn Beck compared Trump with Hitler in 2016, calling him "dangerous" and stating that, "we all look at Adolf Hitler in 1940.
+After Trump called for a Muslim travel ban in late 2015, he was described as a fascist by some Democratic and Republican figures, including conservative activists Max Boot; Robert Kagan; Bret Stephens; John Noonan; former Virginia governor Jim Gilmore; and libertarian politician Gary Johnson.
+Republican former governor Christine Todd Whitman referred to Trump's 2015 calls for the travel ban as "the kind of rhetoric that allowed Hitler to move forward."
+Conservative commentator Glenn Beck compared Trump with Hitler in 2016, calling him "dangerous" and stating that "We all look at Adolf Hitler in 1940.
 We should look at Adolf Hitler in 1929...
 He was a kind of a funny kind of a character who said the things that people are thinking...
 Where Donald Trump takes it, I have absolutely no idea."
-Former Republican governor of Virginia Jim Gilmore said that Trump's plans of creating a "deportation force" was "fascist talk".
-JD Vance said in 2016 that he saw Trump as either a politician like Richard Nixon or "America's Hitler", also calling him "reprehensible".
+Former Republican governor of Virginia Jim Gilmore said that Trump's plans of creating a "deportation force" were "fascist talk."
+JD Vance said in 2016 that he saw Trump as either a politician like Richard Nixon or "America's Hitler," also calling him "reprehensible."
 Despite this, he went on to run alongside Trump in his 2024 presidential campaign.
-Fascism scholar Federico Finchelstein said about Trump that, "Fascism sometimes becomes an attribute to describe someone that is intolerant or totalitarian or even racist...
+Fascism scholar Federico Finchelstein said about Trump that "fascism sometimes becomes an attribute to describe someone that is intolerant or totalitarian or even racist...
 When dealing with an important part of the nation such as Hispanics, I think he definitely fits those categories."

 Robert F. Kennedy Jr. has previously compared Trump to Adolf Hitler, Benito Mussolini, and Charles Coughlin.

-American politician Robert F. Kennedy Jr. has compared Trump to both Hitler and Mussolini, described him as a "threat to democracy" in April 2024 and endorsed the suggestion that some of Trump's base supporters were "outright Nazis".
-He said in December 2016 that Trump was different from Hitler in at least one way, that being that "Hitler was interested in policy".
-Kennedy has also compared Trump to Father Coughlin, an American Nazi sympathizer radio host from the 1930s.
+American politician Robert F. Kennedy Jr. has compared Trump to both Hitler and Mussolini, described him as a "threat to democracy" in April 2024, and endorsed the suggestion that some of Trump's base supporters were "outright Nazis."
+He said in December 2016 that Trump was different from Hitler in at least one way, that being that "Hitler was interested in policy."
+Kennedy has also compared Trump to Father Coughlin, an American an Nazi sympathizer and radio host from the 1930s.
 In 2024, Kennedy endorsed Trump for president, who then nominated him for Secretary of Health and Human Services.

 Anne Frank's stepsister Eva Schloss said in 2016 that Trump was "acting like another Hitler".
-In 2020, American journalist Rich Benjamin stated that Trump's political movement is "shot through with fascism".
-Professor Nicholas de Genova described Trump as the leader of a "white supremacist fascist movement" and examined Trump's birtherism, racist rhetoric, voter fraud falsehoods, anti-immigration policies, terrorist and white supremacist events that happened during his presidency, plus Republican capitulation to Trumpism, signaling the whole as the birth of a civil war ethos, in which "everything is permitted".
+In 2020, American journalist Rich Benjamin stated that Trump's political movement is "shot through with fascism."
+Professor Nicholas de Genova described Trump as the leader of a "white supremacist fascist movement" and examined Trump's birtherism, racist rhetoric, voter fraud falsehoods, anti-immigration policies, and terrorist and white supremacist events that happened during his presidency, plus Republican capitulation to Trumpism, signaling the whole as the birth of a civil war ethos in which "everything is permitted."